multiscale-cosim/TVB-NEST/README.md

     * test_record_nest_spike_multi.sh: test spike recorder with MPI backend of NEST with multiple MPI configuration
     * test_transformer_nest_to_tvb.sh: test transformer spikes to rates
     * test_transformer_tvb_to_nest.sh: test transformer rates to spikes
-* timer: File for timer recording and plotting
-    * plot_result: plot result timer
-        * analyse_timer.py: plot details result of
-        * compare_time_paper.py: plot time of the result local run
-        * compare_time_paper_2.py: plot time of the result with comparison of NEST configuration
-        * compare_time_paper_jusuf.py: plot time for the running on jusuf
-        * get_time_data.py: get data of timer
-        * pot_figure_comparison.py: plot details comparison
-        * trial_compare_time.py: file for testing the printing results
-    * parameters.py: default parameters for timer
-    * run_co-sim_mpi.py: run co-simulation with timer and 1 thread by rank for NEST
-    * run_co-sim_mpi_vp_2.py: run co-simulation with timer and 2 thread by rank for NEST
-    * run_co-sim_mpi_vp_4.py: run co-simulation with timer and 4 thread by rank for NEST
-    * run_co-sim_neuron.py: run co-simulation with number of neurons
-    * run_co-sim_thread.py: run co-simulation with different number of threads for NEST
-    * run_co-sim_time.py: run co-simulation with different synchronize time between simulator
-    * run_co-sim_TVB_ebrains.py: run tests for different configuration
-    * run_timer_mpi.sh: run all the co-simulation for different number of MPI and 1 thread by rank for NEST
-    * run_timer_mpi_vp_2.sh: run all the co-simulation for different number of MPI and 2 thread by rank for NEST
-    * run_timer_mpi_vp_4.sh: run all the co-simulation for different number of MPI and 4 thread by rank for NEST
-    * run_timer_neuron.sh: run all the co-simulation for different number of neurons
-    * run_timer_run_all.sh: run all the co-simulation with timer
-    * run_time_thread.sh: run all the co-simulation for one MPI rank and different number of thread for NEST
-    * run_timer_timer.sh: run all the co-simulation for different time of synchronization between
-    * Timer.py: class of timer for record time in python
 * LICENSE: License of the project
 * NOTICE: notice for the License